|

 - Visual Blight.
 It's fair to say that one wind turbine looks cool, and that maybe even a handful of them look pretty neat, but that hundreds or thousands of them all over the place could create "visual pollution."
 So, let's agree that there are going to be certain areas where we should avoid putting wind turbines—say, Yosemite or Big Sur,

 or any other place that would inhibit enjoyment of a particularly beautiful view.
 That said, it's important to remember that this is the only form of pollution that wind turbines cause while generating electricity.
 There is no air and water pollution (as we get with the mining and burning of coal) and there is no toxic waste (as we get with nuclear power plants).
 Also remember that one of the best ways to site wind turbines is on active farms or grazing land.
 The turbine infrastructure only uses 5% of the farm's footprint, leaving the rest of the space for crops or cattle.
 Would most of us really be offended at seeing hundreds of wind turbines in a wheat field or prairie?
-And, on a completely different track, why aren't we putting wind turbines on the tops of tall buildings, where the wind is usually very strong?

 - Wildlife Kills.
 Yes, wind turbines can kill birds and bats to some extent, but so do the structures and processes associated with other forms of energy generation.
 So do buildings, for that matter.
 Improved future turbine designs will no doubt lessen the problem of wildlife kills, and we should not let the issue divert us from using more wind power.

-- Inconsistency.
-The wind doesn't always blow, and when the wind stops blowing—or, more properly, when the wind stops blowing hard enough—wind turbines can't generate power.
-This means that we can only consider wind power as part of an overall electricity-generation mix, with other generation sources picking up the slack when the wind is weak.
-Improved large-scale electricity-storage technologies (batteries, capacitors, fuel cells) may also one day allow more practical storage of large amounts of electricity, which will help address inconsistencies in generation patterns from wind and other "nature-based energy technologies."
+Improved large-scale electricity-storage technologies (batteries, capacitors, fuel cells, pumped-storage hydro) may also one day allow more practical storage of large amounts of electricity, which will help address inconsistencies in generation patterns from wind and other "nature-based energy technologies."

 Wind energy's relative benefits far outweigh its detractions, and we should be using a lot more of it in the future.
 For more on wind power, see our article